dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 ## Bottom tabs

-`Tab` objects are rendered as bottom tabs, provided that there are multiple `Tab` objects in a single `TabBar` object:
+If there are multiple `Tab` objects in a single `TabBar` object, `Tab` objects are rendered as bottom tabs:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"